SanjayDeoram/csci2020u_SanjayDeoram/Assignment_Javafx/README.md

 Spam Detector is a program that uses datasets of E-Mails to train the program to recognize whether or not new E-Mails are spam.
 The basis of this training and testing model is using [Naive Bayes spam filtering] and [Bag-of-words model] techniques.

 ## Improvements
 Using more E-Mail datasets containing spam can improve the machine learning process of the program.
-This will imrpove the precision and accuracy of the model.
+This will imrpove the precision and accuracy of the model. merging Ham 2 from train/ham2 will increase the accuracy and precision of the spam detection as well.

+## Modifications
+Changed the TestFile constructor and added getters and setters for those new variables.
+Added a login UI with CSS to improve aesthetics.

 ## Steps to clone application

-1. Contained in one folder using the ==trainFile== program
-2. Have a training dataset of ham and spam in the same directory as ==trainFile==
-3. This will create a probability output map that will be used for testing
+1. Add train directory to Assignment_Javafx/src/sample/ containg ham and spam.
+2. Using TrainingFile.java it will train the program for spam detection and will output the trainHamFreq and trainSpam freq, as well as the probabilities for use of the testing.

 ### Training